frederic-perez/AmE-dictionary/data/dictionary.md

 __that will be the day__ _idiom_ Said of something that is unlikely to happen. _A politician speaking the truth?
 Ha, that'll be the day!_
 __that will do__
 __That-a-boy!__ _exclam._ That is the way to do it!
 (Said to a boy or man.) _Come on, Chuck.
 That-a-boy!_
-__that's all she wrote__ _idiom_ This is the end; there is nothing left to say. _I'm sorry, Ben, but the board's decision is final.
-That's all she wrote, I'm afraid._
+__that's all she wrote__ _idiom_ This is the end; there is nothing left to say. _I’m sorry, Ben, but the board's decision is final.
+That's all she wrote, I’m afraid._
 __that's the breaks__
 __thaw<sup>1</sup>__ _v_ :five: When things thaw, they're coming out of deep freeze and warming up.
 You can thaw a chicken, and a chilly friendship can thaw too.
 __thaw<sup>2</sup>__ _n_ :seven: __1__ The act of thawing. _The thawing of a frozen turkey takes several hours._ __2__ Warm weather following a freeze; snow and ice melt. _They welcomed the spring thaw._ __3__ A relaxation or slackening of tensions or reserve; becoming less hostile. _It kept the door open for a possible thaw in relations between the Koreas._